RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 ![](images/ug/Data-view-gis-presentation.png) <!--CMD:SKIP-->

+### Differentiating data on the map
+Every column in the table has it’s own color on the map.
+This helps you find needed information on the map if you know which column it belongs to.

+If you click on the object on the map the following information will be displayed:
+1. Name of the column in the header
+2. Displayable data (Strings, numbers, dates etc.) from every other column in the corresponding row

 ### Tile layer management
 DBeaver ships with several predefined map tiles.
 The tiles can be chosen with the combo below the viewer: